spideyctf/vapt-platform/README.md

-# VAPT Dashboard | MIT CBC
+# VAPT Platform | MIT CBC

-A modern, dark-themed Vulnerability Assessment and Penetration Testing (VAPT) dashboard built with React, TypeScript, and Tailwind CSS.
+A modern, dark-themed Vulnerability Assessment and Penetration Testing (VAPT) platform with a React frontend and Node.js/Express backend that integrates with Burp Suite REST API.

 ## Features